-The App is free and available for both iPhone and Android.
+The App is free and available for both iOS (iPhone and iPad) and Android devices.

 The development of the Digital Atlas App was supported by National Science Foundation grants through the Emerging Frontiers and Advancing the Digitization of Biological Collections programs that created the PALEONICHES – Thematic Collections Network (TCN) and the Cretaceous World TCN, respectively.
 It was programmed by Rod and Zach Spears of Lawrence, KS.

 Images of species and information about their distribution comes from collections at the American Museum of Natural History, the Cincinnati Museum Center, the Fort Hays State University, the Miami (Ohio) University, the Ohio Univesity, the Paleontological Research Institution, the South Dakota School of Mines & Technology, the University of Colorado, the University of Florida, the University of Kansas, the University of New Mexico, the University of Texas, and Yale University.

 For media interviews and stories about the Digital Atlas App check out: